strangeloopcanon/barter_to_money/README.md

 ## Exchange complexity note

 Money/Exchange runs log per‑round exchange traffic and price updates.
-In the \(N=8\) run, the exchange handled 23 inbound and 23 outbound messages total and prices stayed fixed (no updates), illustrating that coordination is absorbed into \(O(N)\) hub-facing communication in this toy.
+In the $N=8$ run, the exchange handled 23 inbound and 23 outbound messages total and prices stayed fixed (no updates), illustrating that coordination is absorbed into $O(N)$ hub-facing communication in this toy.